xADDBx/OwlcatNuGetTemplates/README.md

 - If you haven't done this before (If you're not sure, just execute in anyways), you might need to add the NuGet repository as a source with the following command:
   `dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org`
   (Just ignore the following error if it appears: "The name specified has already been added to the list of available package sources.
 Provide a unique name.")
-- `dotnet new --install Owlcat.Templates`
+- `dotnet new install Owlcat.Templates`
 - `dotnet new <TemplateName> -n <ModID> -D "<Mod Name>"`  (Replace the <value> placeholder with actual values)
 - Open the resulting project (open the .sln file with Visual Studio) and **Build resulting project once to publicize**
 - Restart your IDE to rebuild cache if there are still red underlines